yl-ang/tp/docs/UserGuide.md

 </div>

+2. Add some patrons into LibTask's patron list using the `patron add` command.

+   Below are some sample commands you can try running.
+You may continue adding more patrons while ensuring that the format of your command follows [patron add](#321-adding-a-patron-patron-add).

+   `patron add n/Alice s/A0123456H p/90123212 e/profA@u.nus.edu t/professor`: Adds a patron named `Alice` into
+   LibTask's patron list.

+   `patron add n/Bob Miller s/A4468931X p/92940284 e/bobmiller@u.nus.edu t/student`: Adds a patron named
+   `Bob Miller` into LibTask's patron list.

+   `patron add n/Harper Lee s/A0988773M p/91437496 e/harperlee@u.nus.edu`: Adds a patron named `Harper Lee` into LibTask's patron list.

-2. Add some books into LibTask's book list using the `book add` command.
+3. Add some books into LibTask's book list using the `book add` command.

    Below are some sample commands you can try running.
 You may continue adding more books while ensuring that the format of your command follows [book add](#331-adding-a-book-book-add).